Finding the Best Commercial Mortgage Loan

 One of the main reasons to use commercial hard money loans is their speed.
 Hard money loans can be closed much quicker than conventional or other more traditional loans often in 2-3 weeks, sometimes quicker.

 Some of the best commercial hard money lenders can make their underwriting decisions and issue a term sheet on the first phone call.
-For those needing a quick close with minimal documentation and same-as-cash purchasing power, commercial hard money loans are a great fit.

 (b) Temporary Financing Needs – Value Adds & Property Stabilization